2021–22 Quinnipiac Bobcats men's ice hockey season

-The 2021–22 Quinnipiac Bobcats Men's ice hockey season is the 46th season of play for the program.
-They represent Quinnipiac University in the 2021–22 NCAA Division I men's ice hockey season and for the 17th season in the ECAC Hockey conference.
-The Bobcats are coached by Rand Pecknold, in his 28th season, and play their home games at the People's United Center.
+The 2021–22 Quinnipiac Bobcats men's ice hockey season was the 46th season of play for the program.
+They represented Quinnipiac University in the 2021–22 NCAA Division I men's ice hockey season and for the 17th season in the ECAC Hockey conference.
+The Bobcats were coached by Rand Pecknold, in his 28th season, and played their home games at the People's United Center.

 Season

 Regular season

 Quinnipiac began the season with high hopes of building on their recent success.
 The biggest question early in the year was how the team would replace the now-departed Keith Petruzzelli in goal.
-Graduate transfer Dylan St. Cyr was the obvious choice for the Bobcats however, he was injured in the first game of the season.
+Graduate transfer Dylan St. Cyr was the obvious choice for the Bobcats; however, he was injured in the first game of the season.
 Backup Yaniv Perets, a sophomore who had played just 32 minutes all of the year before, finished the game and then posted his first career shutout in the Ice Breaker Tournament consolation match.
 St. Cyr returned the following game, earning a shutout of his own, but head coach Rand Pecknold had seen something special with his young goalie.
 Buoyed by a suffocating defensive system, both goaltenders performed well and led the Bobcats to an enviable record early in the season.

-Though the team was hampered by a weak schedule, that didn't stop Quinnipiac from earning the #2 ranking on the strength of an astounding 14–1–3 record when they paused for their winter break.
+Though the team was hampered by a weak schedule, that did not stop Quinnipiac from earning the #2 ranking on the strength of an astounding 14–1–3 record when they paused for their winter break.
 By that time the team was already the top defensive club in the nation with 8 shutouts shared between their two starters.
-The start to their second half was delayed by COVID-19 positives but that didn't slow down the Bobcats.
+The start to their second half was delayed by COVID-19 positives but that did not slow down the Bobcats.
 The team continued winning and was the top-ranked team in the nation in mid-January.
 A narrow loss to Cornell dropped Quinnipiac down to #2 but the team responded by winning their next seven games.

 As the regular season wound down, it was apparent that the team's biggest weakness was its offense.
 Though they were one of the top scoring teams in ECAC Hockey, the Bobcats' offense had not been consistent during the course of the season.
-The team went through stretches where they couldn't score with their impenetrable goaltending being the only reason the Bobcats would win.
+The team went through stretches where they could not score with their impenetrable goaltending being the only reason the Bobcats would win.
 Over the final three weeks of the season, the lack of scoring punch cost Quinnipiac three games against good teams.
-While the losses didn't harm their NCAA tournament hopes, they did prevent the Bobcats from earning a top seed for the tournament.
+While the losses did not harm their NCAA tournament hopes, they did prevent the Bobcats from earning a top seed for the tournament.